 The editor itself may also have extended features such as auto-completion, syntax checking.

 List of free IDEs

 There are all cross-languages IDEs.
-See at the list of languages on the home page of this programming section for specialized tools.
+For specialized tools, see at the list of languages on the home page of this programming section.

-- Kdevelop.
 An IDE dedicated to C++ applications for the KDE environment.
-Linux.